 Mount Toubkal in Morocco’s Atlas Mountains is certainly a hike not to be taken lightly.
 At 4,167 m/13,671 ft the high altitude makes this a challenging adventure.
 Not only is Mount Toubkal the highest mountain in Morocco but it is also the highest mountain in North Africa.
 But I love a challenge and trekking in the Atlas Mountains was a great adventure.

-Situated in Toubkal National Park and a short drive from Marrakech, trekking is a great way to explore the beautiful Atlas Mountains and local Berber villages.
+Situated in Toubkal National Park and a short drive from Marrakech, Morocco, trekking is a great way to explore the beautiful Atlas Mountains and local Berber villages.
 Many people opt for a one day trip to the Atlas mountains but I chose a 4-day hike with a group tour via GAdventures.
 Their tours trekking the Atlas Mountains take place between May and October each year.

 4 days Trekking The Atlas Mountains